allthingslinux/code-of-conduct/README.md

 ### 3.4.
 Enforcement
 Enforcement of these rules may be done through different means.
 Listed below are the typical forms.

-#### Hard Rules

-Hard rules are non-negotiable and result in a ban with little exception.
-They are as follows:

-* Using slurs or hate speech.
-* Sending abusive, not safe for work, or graphic images.
-* Brigading or raiding.
-* Threatening with intent of violence or to cause bodily harm.
-* Doxxing of any kind.
-* Sending or spamming malicious links.
-* Using the server as a platform for scams, either within the server or privately via DMs.
-* Being under the age of 13.
-* Violating Discord's Terms of Service and/or Discord's Guidelines.

-Violations of hard rules may still be appealable depending on severity and time of appeal.

 #### Case by Case

 With Case by Case moderation, punishment is more subjective and dependent on the nature and frequency of transgressions.
 While this system gives Moderators a large amount of flexibility, accountability can be difficult due to the lack of standards and certain Moderators may punish Members differently.
 Because of this, all Moderator actions are free to audit and review and may require further agreement from the Moderation team.